 Anniversaries

-Luckily short later another magazine “Elettronica 2000” (“Electronics 2000”) started a BASIC tutorial.
+Luckily shortly later another magazine “Elettronica 2000” (“Electronics 2000”) started a BASIC tutorial.
 I read those pages until I consumed them and learned Basic.
 For some years programming and BASIC were quite synonyms.
 The first thing you saw when you switched a Zx or a Commodore on, was the BASIC prompt.
 The machine was ready to be programmed.

 Leave a Reply